-Theologg Cand Flategratier E (28 anits).
+Theology and Integration (28 units).
 All students in the M.A. in Family Studies program complete the following 20 units of biblical studies and theology.
 These theology units have been determined jointly by the Department of Marriage and Family and the School of Theology:

+•

 OT 504 Writings

-- NS 500 New Testament I: Gospels
+NS 500 New Testament I: Gospels

-- ST 501 Systematic Theology I: Theology and Anthropology
+ST 501 Systematic Theology I: Theology and Anthropology

-- ET 501 Christian Ethics
+ET 501 Christian Ethics

+Choose o ne of the following:

-- TC 530 Theology and Film
+TC 530 Theology and Film

-- TC 516 Theology and Art
+TC 516 Theology and Art

-- TC 521 Theology and Contemporary Literature
+TC 521 Theology and Contemporary Literature

-- TM 505 Multiculturalism Today
+TM 505 Multiculturalism Today

-- GM 519 Christian Perspective on Popular Culture
+GM 519 Christian Perspective on Popular Culture

-- EV 525 Modern Culture and Evangelism
+EV 525 Modern Culture and Evangelism

-- CH 5xx Any course listed on the schedule as meeting CHC core
+CH 5xx Any course listed on the schedule as meeting CHC core

-- MC 500 Church in Mission
+MC 500 Church in Mission

 PH 5xx Any course listed on the schedule as meeting PHIL core